Yoga (Self-Hypnosis) to Quit Smoking

 Yoga Nidra is divided into the following stages.

-Preparation: Yoga Nidra is performed by practicing Shavasana by closing your eyes.
-The yogic features like stillness, comfort posture, breath, and listening to soothing sounds help to relax the body and mind.
+Preparation: Yoga Nidra is performed by practising Shavasana by closing your eyes.
+The yogic features like stillness, comfortable posture, breathing, and listening to soothing sounds help to relax the body and mind.

-Resolve or Sankalp: The secret of transformation to quit smoking: Yoga Nidra has the power of the overall transformation of personality.
-Each and every session of Yoga Nidra burns out our old habits in order to be born a new.
-In Yoga Nidra, the sowing of seeds of change is found in Sankalpa, which you make for yourself during each practice.
-Sankalpa is a Sanskrit word, which can be translated as resolve or resolution.
-It is the most powerful method for reshaping your personality.
-When the body and mind are relaxed, the practitioner is instructed to take a resolve according to his or her own wish.
+Resolve or Sankalp: The secret of transformation to quit smoking: Yoga Nidra has the power of overall personality transformation.
+Each session of Yoga Nidra burns out our old habits to be born new.
+In Yoga Nidra, seeds of change are planted in Sankalpa, which you make for yourself during each practice.
+Sankalpa is a Sanskrit word which can be translated as resolve or resolution.
+It is the most potent method for reshaping your personality.
+When the body and mind are relaxed, the practitioner is instructed to answer according to their wish.
 The Sankalpa should be short, clear, and positive.
-Sankalpa should be mentally, with full determination, conviction, and confidence.
+Sankalpa should be mental with complete determination, conviction, and confidence.

 Rotation of consciousness: In Yoga Nidra, the practitioner is instructed to remain aware, to listen to the instructions, and to move the mind very rapidly according to the instructions without making any physical movements.
 The rotation of awareness in yoga Nidra follows a definite sequence: right side of the body, beginning with the right-hand thumb and ending with the little toe of the right foot; left side of the body, from the left-hand thumb to the little toe of the left foot; back of the body, from the heels to the back of the head; and lastly the front of the body, from the forehead and individual facial features to the legs.

-Breath awareness: In this case, one becomes aware of the breath by watching it in the nostrils, chest, and abdomen, or in the passage between the navel and the throat.
-The practitioner becomes aware of each incoming and outgoing breath by counting them mentally and visualizing the breath which cleansing their lungs.
+Breath awareness: In this case, one becomes aware of the breath by watching it in the nostrils, chest, and abdomen or the passage between the navel and the throat.
+The practitioner becomes aware of each incoming and outgoing breath by mentally counting them and visualising the breath, cleansing their lungs.

-Visualization: This is the final stage of yoga Nidra relates to mental relaxation.
-Generally, such images and symbols are chosen for the visualization that has universal significance.
-In the stage of visualization, the awareness is taken to the dark space in front of the closed eyes, referred to as chidakasha in yogic terminology.
-The practitioner is then instructed to visualize some objects, stories, or situations in the chidakasha.
+Visualisation: This is the final stage of yoga.
+Nidra relates to mental relaxation.
+Generally, such images and symbols are chosen for the universal significance of visualisation.
+In the visualisation setting, the awareness is taken to the dark space in front of the closed eyes, referred to as chidakasha in yogic terminology.
+The practitioner is then instructed to visualise objects, stories, or situations in the chidakasha.

-Sankalpa: Once again the resolve or Sankalpa is intently thought of or even visualized repeat the affirmation mentally 3 times with full dedication, faith, optimism, feeling, and emphasis.
+Sankalpa: Once again, the resolve or Sankalpa is intently thought of or visualised.
+Repeat the affirmation mentally three times with total dedication, faith, optimism, feeling, and emphasis.

-Ending the practice: Before ending the session of Yoga Nidra, slowly the awareness is externalized by asking the practitioner to become aware of the external sounds, objects, and persons.
-They are asked to slowly move the body parts and to stretch the body
+Ending the practice: Before completing the session of Yoga Nidra, slowly, the awareness is externalised by asking the practitioner to become aware of the external sounds, objects, and persons.
+They are asked to move the body parts slowly and to stretch the body.

 1 thought on “Yoga (Self-Hypnosis) to Quit Smoking”